sandbender/kragle_docs/The_Basics/Blocks.md

 already, and is essentially the same mechanism used by mobile apps (example: a Twitter client for Android) when you grant them access to work with your account.

+#### Authentication for API usage

+When using the API, there will be no interactive redirect/prompt for authorization, so you will need to visit the relevant Kragle oauth url in a browser, while logged in, which will redirect you to the appropriate oauth endpoint at the site/service in question.
+Once granted, your API-created Stacks that make auth-requiring HTTP requests will have the necessary credentials they require.

 ##### [Next Topic: The Basics - Jobs](./Jobs.md)

 ##### [Previous Topic: The Basics - Stacks](./Stacks.md)